Alfresco/docs-alfresco/content-accelerator/latest/install/sso.md

 #### OpenContent

-In your `opencontent-override-placeholders.properties` set your client authentication key to the same string as the one set in ACA and enableSSO:
+In your `opencontent-override-placeholders.properties` file, set your client authentication key to the same string as the one set in ACA and enable SSO:

 ```bash
 client.authentication.key=<UUID>